MagnetMoss/Porfoliooo/README.md

 ## Features

-Weather Dashboard - Password Generator - Lets Settle It
+Weather Dashboard - Password Generator - Lets Settle It - Forever Pig

 ## How to Contribute

-Not at all.
+No need, but thank you anyways.
 See [Contributor Covenant](https://www.contributor-covenant.org/)

 ## Tests

 not necessary
-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.